MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download the EWDK for Windows 10, version 2004](/legal/windows/hardware/enterprise-wdk-license-2019)

-> Did you know you can use Visual Studio interface with the build tools provided in the EWDK, here’s how:
+> You can use the Visual Studio interface with the build tools provided in the EWDK.
+>
 >1.
-Mount EWDK ISO
+Mount the EWDK ISO.
 >2.
-Run LaunchBuildEnv.cmd
+Run `LaunchBuildEnv.cmd`.
 >3.
-Type SetupVSEnv and press enter from the environment started up in step 2.
+In the environment created in step 2, type **SetupVSEnv**, and then press **Enter**.
 >4.
-Launch devenv.exe from the same environment, full path is needed.
+Launch devenv.exe from the same environment, using the full file path.
->Example: "C:\Program Files (x86)\Microsoft Visual Studio\2019\\%Community|Professionial|Enterprise%\Common7\IDE\devenv.exe"
+>Example: `C:\Program Files (x86)\Microsoft Visual Studio\2019\\%Community|Professionial|Enterprise%\Common7\IDE\devenv.exe`
 >
->Note: The Visual Studio major versions should match with what is in the EWDK, meaning Visual 2019 works with EWDK that contain VS16.X build tools.
+>Note that the Visual Studio major version should match with the version in the EWDK.
+For example, Visual Studio 2019 works with the EWDK that contain VS16.X build tools.